T-Troll/alienfx-tools/README.md

 - F18 (on Alienware keyboards it's mapped to Fn+AlienFX) - cycle light mode (on-dim-off)

 Other shortcuts (only then application active):
-- ALT+c - switch to "Colors" tab
+- ALT+1 - switch to "Colors" tab
-- ALT+m - switch to "Monitoring" tab
+- ALT+2 - switch to "Monitoring" tab
-- ALT+d - switch to "Devices and Lights" tab
+- ALT+3 - switch to "Devices and Lights" tab
-- ALT+p - switch to "Profiles" tab
+- ALT+4 - switch to "Profiles" tab
-- ALT+s - switch to "Settings" tab
+- ALT+5 - switch to "Settings" tab
 - ALT+r - refresh all lights
+- ALT+m - minimize app window
+- ALT+s - save configuration
 - ALT+? - about app
+- ALT+x - quit

 **WARNING:** All hardware color effects stop working if you enable any Event monitoring.
 It’s a hardware bug – any light update operation restart all effects.